 In July 2013, the FASB issued ASU No. 2013-11, "Presentation of an Unrecognized Tax Benefit When a Net Operating Loss Carryforward, a Similar Tax Loss, or a Tax Credit Carryforward Exists," which clarifies Topic 740 of the Codification.
 This ASU states that an unrecognized tax benefit, or a portion of an unrecognized tax benefit, should be presented in the financial statements as a reduction to a deferred tax asset for a net operating loss carryforward, a similar tax loss, or a tax credit carryforward.
-ASU No. 2013-11 is effective for fiscal years, and interim periods within those years, beginning after December 15, 2013, and should be applied prospectively.
+ASU No. 2013-11 is effective for fiscal years, and interim periods within those years, beginning after December 15, 2013.
+The Group adopted the requirements of ASU No. 2013-11 starting from the first quarter of 2014.
+This adoption did not have a material impact on the Group's results of operations, financial position or cash flows and did not require additional disclosures.

 In March 2013, the FASB issued ASU No. 2013-05, "Foreign Currency Matters (Topic 830)," that requires entities to apply the guidance in Subtopic 830-30 to release any related cumulative translation adjustment into net income when a reporting entity ceases to have financial interest in a subsidiary or group of assets that is a nonprofit activity or a business within a foreign entity.
 The cumulative translation adjustment should be released into net income only if the sale or transfer results in the complete or substantially complete liquidation of the foreign entity in which the subsidiary or group of assets had resided.
-Additionally, the amendments in this ASU clarify that the sale of an investment in a foreign entity includes both (1) events that result in the loss of a controlling financial interest in a foreign entity and (2) events that result in an acquirer obtaining control of an acquiree in which it held an equity interest immediately before the acquisition date (sometimes also referred to as a step acquisition).
+Additionally, the amendments in this ASU clarify that the sale of an investment in a foreign entity includes both events that result in the loss of a controlling financial interest in a foreign entity and events that result in an acquirer obtaining control of an acquiree in which it held an equity interest immediately before the acquisition date (sometimes also referred to as a step acquisition).
 Accordingly, the cumulative translation adjustment should be released into net income upon occurrence of those events.
-ASU No. 2013-05 is effective for annual reporting periods beginning after December 15, 2013, and interim periods within those annual periods, and should be applied prospectively.
+ASU No. 2013-05 is effective for annual reporting periods beginning after December 15, 2013, and interim periods within those annual periods.
+The Group adopted the requirements of ASU No. 2013-05 starting from the first quarter of 2014.
+This adoption did not have a material impact on the Group's results of operations, financial position or cash flows.